A Chiastic Reconfiguration Of Joel

 Chapter 2 17 Let the priests, who minister before the Lord, weep between the portico and the altar.
 Let them say, “Spare your people, Lord.
 Do not make your inheritance an object of scorn, one that is ruled by other nations.
 Why should they say among the peoples, ‘Where is their God?’”

-The priests make their tearful supplication for forgiveness in the area between the portico and the altar, also known as the inner court (1 Kings 6:3) or the 'court of the priests' - the location of the priest's prayers and their tears indicate the sincerity of their plea.
-Their appeal is based on the fact that they are God's people and their destruction would reflect on their God.
+The wicked priests make their tearful supplication in the area between the portico and the altar, also known as the inner court (1 Kings 6:3) or the 'court of the priests' - the location of the priest's prayers and their tears indicate the earnestness of their plea.
+Their appeal is based on the fact that they are God's people and their destruction would reflect badly on their God.
 But the Old Covenant, under which they exclusively were God's people, ends with the destruction of Jerusalem (see Zech.
 11:10), and it is only those who accept Christ's message of the New Covenant and flee to the mountains (Matt.
-24:15-18) that escape this slaughter by the Romans.
+24:15-18) that escape this slaughter by the Romans. ( Note that these predictions about the wicked Judahites are phrased as mocking imperatives from the prophet.)

-X 2:30-31 Miraculous signs before Jerusalem is destroyed
+X 2:30-31 Miraculous signs appear before Jerusalem is destroyed

 Chapter 2 28 “And afterward, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 29 Even on my servants, both men and women, I will pour out my Spirit in those days.